wgreene23/GearCode/README.md

   - Number of teeth on gear
   - Root fillet radius (inches)
   - Quality Number
-  - Distance between gear and Midway
+  - Distance between gear and Midway (from bearing/key)
-  - Total Distance between centerline of bearing
+  - Total Distance between centerline of bearing (from bearing/key)
   - Geometry factors for gear/pinion (REFERENCE ATTACHED TABLE IN REPO FILES)
-  - Type of material (Grade 1/2 through hardened steel)
+  - Type of material (Grade 1 or 2 through hardened steel)

 # Outputs
 - Bending, Contact stresses in gear/pinion